Baptize Your Sufferings and Recycle Your Trials

 An experience like this kind has two aspects: the human and the divine.
 In some cases and with some people, the human side prevails over the divine; at times it even totally ignores the divine aspect.
 Here one does not suffer any less.
 No, the suffering becomes more intense and acute.
 This was not the case of Maria Vittoria’s family.
 They suffered much and are still suffering from it.
 But because they are graced with profound faith, they were able to overcome their pain and transform it into channels of grace.

-In the words of our beloved Mother Teresa of Kolkata: “Trials and temptations are but the kiss of Jesus – a sign that you have come so close to him that he can kiss you.
+In the words of our beloved St. Teresa of Kolkata: “Trials and temptations are but the kiss of Jesus – a sign that you have come so close to him that he can kiss you.
 Don’t be afraid – the little Society has to imitate only its Master – to be able to redeem the world he accepted Bethlehem, Nazareth, Calvary.
 You remember how frightened the Apostles were-and Jesus told them: ‘O You (men) of little faith.
 Why are you afraid?”
-(Mother Teresa’s letter to Fr.
+(St. Teresa’s letter to Fr.
 Sebastian M.C., 17.01.79).

 In another letter to Fr.
 Sebastian M.C.
-Mother writes: “My mother had not seen me for 46 years - months before she died, she kept calling and longing to see me - her youngest child.
+St. Teresa writes: “My mother had not seen me for 46 years - months before she died, she kept calling and longing to see me - her youngest child.
 Albania being what it is-no Indian is allowed to go.
 I could go so near – and yet not to her – so she died with my name in her mouth.
-This is why I know what you feel – Our Lady will be your strength – I am asking her to take care of your family…” (Mother Teresa to Fr.
+This is why I know what you feel – Our Lady will be your strength – I am asking her to take care of your family…” (St. Teresa to Fr.
 Sebastian M.C., 14.08.79).

 She baptized her pain and channeled her sorrow for the repose of the soul of her beloved mother and also for her own personal sanctification and growth in holiness.

-Mother Teresa continues to speak about trials, its meaning and how to use them.
+St. Teresa continues to speak about trials, its meaning and how to use them.
 She writes: “…I know what you feel – this really (is) the full meaning of the poverty of Jesus.
 He being rich became poor.
 The richness of the company of his Father he gave up by becoming man like us in all things except sin.
 You too are experiencing that ‘giving up’ for love of him.
 Do not be afraid. - All will be well – the seed has to die – if it has to produce fruit…This aloness is the beginning of great love.
 You are not alone – Jesus and you.
 Tabernacle is the most beautiful sign for you to look at when you feel lonely.
 Don’t be afraid – he is there – in spite of the darkness and failure.
 It was like that for Jesus in the garden – ‘Could you not watch one hour?’ he felt so lonely that night.
-Don’t be afraid – put your hand in our Lady’s hand and walk with her…” (Mother Teresa’s letter to Fr.
+Don’t be afraid – put your hand in our Lady’s hand and walk with her…” (St. Teresa’s letter to Fr.
 Sebastian M.C., 12.10.79).

 Christians, baptize your daily sufferings, humiliations, mistreatments and even calumnies.
 Christians, recycle your trials and direct your hardships to the waters of grace for you and for many.
 Let many souls drink from the waters of your pain and sorrow.
 You bottle your pain and distribute freely to those who are in need.
 Suffering is a vocation.

 Jesus invites all to take up their cross and follow him (Mt 16: 24 ff.).
-This can means “to accept whatever Jesus gives us and to give whatever Jesus takes from us with a big smile” (Mother Teresa).
+This can means “to accept whatever Jesus gives us and to give whatever Jesus takes from us with a big smile” (St. Teresa).

 We are all martyrs of some kind and some time.
 It can be our weaknesses, sins, failures and shortcomings.
 It can be the terrible darkness in our spiritual life or aridity in our life of prayer.
 It can be the deep feeling of our own unworthiness to accept the things we cannot change in us and not having the courage to change the things we can.

-Even our beloved Mother Teresa constantly felt unworthy, weak and sinful.
+Even our beloved St. Teresa constantly felt unworthy, weak and sinful.
 It was almost like an antiphon that she kept repeating.
 St. Therese of Lisieux wrote at the end of her autobiography that, if God could have found a feebler soul than hers - although it might have been impossible according to her - God would have bestowed on her the same graces if it had abandoned itself with supreme confidence to his infinite mercy.

 Recently two of our closest friends, Dr. Salvatore and Dr. Paolo, went to visit Auschwitz in Poland.
 On their return they urged me to go and see that terrible monument of modern Calvary, which speaks to every human being, without exception, of the meaning of human life on earth.
 We are created not to wound and kill, but to heal and to save.
 Will there be any justification, human or divine for such inhuman cruelties and brutal atrocities?
 I wonder!